csjcode/authserver/README.md

 * We need to get header to authenticate so next we'll add that  in the axios call by puting an object after it.
 * headers: { authorization: localStorage.getItem('token') }

 ### 117 - Handling Data from Authenticated Requests 5:13

+* in types - create a new type FETCH_MESSAGE
+* actions/index: import this type FETCH_MESSAGE into actions/index
+* in action/index make use of redux thunk to dispatch type and payload
+* in auth_reducer FETCH_MESSAGE
+* in auth_reducer add case for FETCH_MESSAGE
+* should return "secret message" from server - normally this would be protected data going to the user. http://localhost:8080/feature

 ### 118 - Authentication Wrapup 3:29